 Children’s play with their fathers is often the physical context in which children develop social skills they need to make and keep friends.
 It provides the guidebook for how to manage relationships.

 In studies, we observed fathers who moderated their physical play to a pace that suited their children, slowing down when the child was getting overwhelmed and being sensitive to facial expressions that called for gentler play.
 We observed that if a child was too unruly, dads’ facial expressions communicated to children that they should moderate their behavior.
 The children of fathers capable of this sort of mutual regulation were more socially successful with peers.
 They had learned how to recognize and produce the emotional cues for managing relationships.
 They knew how to avoid becoming too angry or sad or flat, and how to keep their emotions at levels that were not too exhausting.
 They were resilient.
+The following originally appeared in a different format on the Child & Family Blog, transforming research on cognitive, social, and emotional development and family dynamics into policy and practice

 My work has also demonstrated that successful playful interaction with fathers in first grade is correlated to better concentration skills and predictive of academic achievement in third grade.
 Good father play is also linked to politeness and the capacity to display a positive attitude in the face of disappointment.
 In short, children gain a package of social and emotional learning in their interactions with their fathers that they can apply to a variety of situations.